the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 ### Functions

 Functions are types in Go.
 The signature of the function determines its type.
 The signature is the ordered set of argument types and return types.
 Methods (functions with receivers) are also functions.
-You can assign a bound method to a function with the same signature (the receiver is not considerd part of the signature).
+You can assign a bound method to a function with the same signature (the receiver is not considered part of the signature).

 ```
 package main